simbricks/.github/profile/README.md

 SimBricks is an open-source, modular simulation framework enabling full end-to-end evaluation of modern heterogeneous systems by combining battle-tested simulators for different system components like machines (e.g. QEMU, gem5, Simics), hardware components (e.g. Verilator, Tofino, FEMU SSD), and networks (e.g. ns-3, OMNeT++).
 SimBricks is fast, scalable, accurate and deterministically connects and synchronizes simulators while being able to run unmodified full system stacks, including applications, operating systems such as Linux, and hardware RTL.

-The SimBricks core library is located in our [SimBricks repository](https://github.com/simbricks/simbricks).
-To get going you can further check out our [examples repository](https://github.com/simbricks/simbricks-examples) containing a series of examples on how to use SimBricks which serves as an easy starting point for first time users.
+The SimBricks core implementation is in our [main repository](https://github.com/simbricks/simbricks).
+To get started using SimBricks, we recommend our [examples repository](https://github.com/simbricks/simbricks-examples) containing a few concrete case-studies for how to use SimBricks.

 For more information please check out the [SimBricks website](https://simbricks.github.io/).